arminc/arminc.github.io/_posts/2010-12-21-how-to-install-os-x-in-virtualbox.md

   - os x
   - osx
   - virtualbox
+description: If you are like me and like experimenting with technology then on some point it must have crossed your mind to try out the OS X. If so then this is the way to play with it without owning an mac.
 ---
-If you are like me and like experimenting with technology then on some point it must have crossed your mind to try out the OS X. If so then this is the way to play with it without owning an mac.<!--more-->
+If you are like me and like experimenting with technology then on some point it must have crossed your mind to try out the OS X. If so then this is the way to play with it without owning an mac.

 There are couple of things that you need for this: